 Today, National Popcorn Day is a time to celebrate this versatile and beloved grain.
 The day often sees companies offering special deals or new popcorn flavors, encouraging popcorn enthusiasts and newcomers alike to explore the breadth of experiences popcorn can offer.
 Desserts, snack mixes, and even popcorn-themed crafts and decorations help bring enthusiasm and joy to the celebration.
 National Popcorn Day is observed annually on January 19th.

-Facts about National Popcorn Day
+Top 10 Facts for National Popcorn Day in 2026

 Try making your own popcorn.
 There are many Recipes that range from sweet, salty, to cheesy.
 Find you like and try it out.